 Ball State University opened in 1918 as the Indiana State Normal School Eastern Division.
-The Ball brothers had purchased the land and buildings of what had been a local college opened in 1899 that had failed financially and closed, and they donated the college to the State of Indiana.
+The Ball brothers had purchased the land and buildings of what had been a local college opened in 1899 that had failed financially and closed.
+The Ball brothers donated the college to the State of Indiana.
 In 1922, the Indiana General Assembly changed the school's name to Ball Teachers College in honor of the generosity of the Ball family.
 In 1925, the institution received its initial regional accreditation.
 In 1929, the name changed to Ball State Teachers College.
 Though previous attempts to build an institution of higher education had failed in Muncie, Ball State Teachers College established a solid foundation and began to grow.

 In the 1960s, the Indiana General Assembly recognized the institution's phenomenal growth in enrollment and facilities and the variety and quality of its education programs and services by elevating the regional college to a university-Ball State University.
 The university continued to grow for several more decades until it reached its current stable enrollment of about 21,000 undergraduate and graduate students enrolled in on-campus and off-campus programs.

-Ball State was recently classified as a research university, high research activity (RU/H) by the Carnegie Foundation for the Advancement of Teaching.
+Ball State was recently classified as a research university, high research activity by the Carnegie Foundation for the Advancement of Teaching.
 This was one of the more recent examples of the growth and evolution of Ball State University.
-See a video about the history of Ball State to learn more about the institution's development.

-The Ball family continues to support the institution with a relative serving on the Board of Trustees since the opening of the college.
+The Ball family has continued to support the institution with a member of the Ball family serving on the Board of Trustees since the opening of the college.
 The symbol of Ball State is the winged statue Beneficence, which was created to pay tribute to the Ball family.
 The university continues to honor the contributions of the Ball family with the recent Ball family reunion, which brought many members of the family to Muncie to visit the institution that bears their family name.